GiriAakula/new_portfolio/content/posts/How-to-detect-id3-metadata-in-videojs.md

 # What is ID3 metadata?

-An ID3 metadata is information that is embedded into a stream.It could be any stream hls or dash.
+An ID3 metadata is information that is embedded into a stream.
+It could be any stream hls or dash.

-Videojs library supports all the above mentioned media formats.
+[Videojs](https://videojs.com) library supports all the above mentioned media formats.

 We can detect id3 metadata from the video stream using videojs library.